01-edu/public/subjects/fillit.en.md

 ### Objectives

-Develop a program that receives only one argument, a txt file which will contain a list of [Tetrominoes](https://en.wikipedia.org/wiki/Tetromino) to assemble them in order to create the smallest square possible.
+Develop a program that receives only one argument, a path to a text file which will contain a list of [tetrominoes](https://en.wikipedia.org/wiki/Tetromino) to assemble them in order to create the smallest square possible.

 ### Instructions

-All files referring to the project, must be in the same folder.
+All files referring to the project must be in the same folder.

 The program must :

 -   Be written in Go
 -   Compile successfully
-- Assemble all of the Tetrominoes in order to create the smallest square possible
+-   Assemble all of the tetrominoes in order to create the smallest square possible
-- Identify each Tetromino in the solution, by assigning different letters to different Tetrominoes
+-   Identify each tetromino in the solution, by assigning different letters to different tetrominoes
 -   Expect at least 2 tetrominoes in the text file

 #### Example of a text File